divyanshujha981-git/Reminder-Mini/README.md

   # 📝 Reminder-Mini

-**Reminder** is a simple yet powerful task manager designed not just for personal productivity but also for seamless task sharing with others.
-Whether you're organizing your own schedule or coordinating tasks with friends, family, or teammates, Reminder makes task management effortless, collaborative, and reliable — even offline.
+**Reminder-Mini** is a simple yet powerful task manager designed not just for personal productivity but also for seamless task sharing with others.
+Whether you're organizing your own schedule or coordinating tasks with friends, family, or teammates, Reminder-Mini makes task management effortless, collaborative, and reliable — even offline.

 ---